jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 +++

-Whereas the `relplot`, `catplot` and `displot` represent the main components of the Seaborn library, more interesting functions are available.
+Whereas the `relplot`, `catplot` and `displot` represent the main components of the Seaborn library, more useful functions are available.
 You can check the [gallery](https://seaborn.pydata.org/examples/index.html) yourself, but let's introduce a few rof them:

 +++